EarthmanT/cloudify-haproxy-blueprint/README.md

 There is a types file in types/haproxy.yaml that describes the haproxy types that you can instantiate in your blueprints.
 You can refer import it to your own blueprints using this URL: https://raw.githubusercontent.com/EarthmanT/cloudify-haproxy-blueprint/master/types/haproxy.yaml.

 There is an example blueprint file that installs the nodecellar example application on openstack: openstack-nodecellar-example-blueprint.yaml.
-There is an example inputs.json in the inputs folder.

 There are install, configure, start, and stop scripts in the scripts folder.
 It also includes the nodecellar example's scripts.